iterative/mlem.ai/content/docs/gto/user-guide/git-tags.md

 # Git tags format

-Each event has it's own standard format of Git tags:
+All events have the standard formats of Git tags:

 - `{artifact_name}@{version_number}#{e}` for version registration.
 - `{artifact_name}@{version_number}!#{e}` for version deregistration.